palvarez89/palvarez89.github.io/cv.md

 **Computer Science Engineer** with experience working with embedded devices and Linux systems.
-Main areas of expertise include: build systems, system integration (including building Linux systems from scratch), infrastrucutre, open-source technologies and culture.
-Special interest on automation and reproducibility, infrastructure as code, CI/CD, and contributing to open-source projects.
+Main areas of expertise include: build systems, system integration (including building Linux systems from scratch), infrastructure, open-source technologies and culture.
+Special interest in automation and reproducibility, infrastructure as code, CI/CD, and contributing to open-source projects.
 Team player, always willing to help, and to share knowledge.